Stake-Other Starting

 Counter-Strike 2 Valve Team Rankings: CS2 Valve World Ranking

 Valve's CS2 Team Ranking is a ranking system created by Valve to determine the best teams in the competitive field of Counter-Strike 2.
 The ranking is updated weekly, and teams are ranked based on their performance in various tournaments and matches.
+The rankings were last updated on May 5, 2025.
 You can also check out the ranking of CS2 teams by earnings.

 Standings